Brainlog/CUDA-DNN/README.md

-# Parallel Programming Inference on CNN LeNet Architecture
+# Parallel Programming Inference on CNN LeNet Architecture using CUDA

 ## Installation Instructions on Laptop for running GPU code, Prerequisite: Laptop with NVIDIA GPU Driver: